protocol/cel-retrieval/saturn-aliens/reports/reward_distribution.md

 Once again, we confirm the effect of the exponent $k$ on the rewards' distribution - the share of rewards grows faster than the share of bandwidth in supra linear functions, while the reserve happens in the sublinear functions.

 However, the interesting observation here is how much the linear functions smooth-out poor performances in the other metrics besides bandwidth.
+In other words, the drop in rewards a node gets by a bad performance in speed and/or uptime is much lower with the linear functions than the direct multiplication functions.
 The effect is most accentuated in the all supra-linear scoring function, which a lower performance in either download speed or uptime leading to a significant decrease in rewards.

 This is a very relevant mechanism as we are incenting nodes to be good at all the metrics and, at the same, penalizing heavily any decrease in performance.
 Note that the bandwidth smooth follows the same trend as the all linear, but since the speed and uptime metrics get a sublinear exponent, the "penalty" for poor performance is smoothed.